|

 meaning.
 Literally translating as "heart", in context it can also mean "character" or "attitude."

-Character is a central concept in karate, and in keeping with the do nature of modern karate,
+Character is a central concept in karate, and in keeping with the do nature

 there is a great emphasis on improving oneself.
-It is often said that the art of karate is for
+It is often said that the

-self-defense; not injuring one's opponent is the highest expression of the art.
+self-defense; not injuring one's opponent is the highest expression of

 Some popularly repeated quotes implicating this concept include: